ippontech/iroco2/README.md

 This project is the main repository of the IroCO2 project.
 It contains general documentation and the installation instructions.

 🏗️ **Important** 🏗️ This project is currently in development and is going open source as soon as possible.
 Some parts of documentation or code may not be up to date or missing for the moment.
+If you think details are missing or if you have questions, please open an issue.

+## Context

+The project development started in 2023 and was first internal to Ippon Technologies.
+It has been developed aiming to become a SaaS solution provided by Ippon.
+Now we have made the decision to open source the project, allowing external contributions and the community to benefit from the project.

+Today, we want to allow self-hosting of the solution.
+The Terraform currently present in the repositories is the one we used to maintain the SaaS deployment.
+We plan to improve it in our next steps of development (ex.
+A simpler and unique terraform module to deploy the solution).

+This implies a lot of critical changes in the codebase and the architecture.
+If you want to self-host the solution, you can use the Terraform currently present in the repositories by reading this [documentation](./deployment/guide.md).
+Please, create any issue if you have problems regarding the self-hosting process, this will allow us to create a better documentation and improve the Terraform modules.

 ## 📦 Project Structure